-As connectivity becomes a central component of healthcare, TTP is working with its clients to overcome the challenges and deliver meaningful and valuable solutions to the markets.
-A common early decision is whether to add sensing/connectivity to an existing device or integrate in a new device (with many intermediate options possible).
+As connectivity becomes a central element of healthcare, TTP is working with its clients to overcome the challenges and deliver meaningful and valuable solutions to the markets.
+A common early decision is whether to add sensing/connectivity to an existing device or integrate it in a new device (with many intermediate options possible).
 From navigating healthcare economics and driving patient engagement, to addressing data security and developing ultra-low power devices, TTP has been at the forefront of development for 30 years.

 TTP’s robust device design approach extends all the way from incorporating a deep understanding of the users through human factors to advancing engagement with manufacturing partners.